coder-lad/Blox-Assessment/README.md

-﻿# Blox-Assessment
+﻿# Blox-Assessment-Q3
-# We have used Jackson library to parse JSON string.
-We're using gradle and we have added the dependency in build.gradle.kts file.
+We have used Jackson library to parse JSON string.
+We're using gradle and we have added the dependency in build.gradle.kts file.\
-# Main method takes a sample JSON string which is passed to parseJson method. parseJson method uses ObjectMapper class from Jackson library to read and parse the JSON string into a JsonNode.
+Main method takes a sample JSON string which is passed to parseJson method. parseJson method uses ObjectMapper class from Jackson library to read and parse the JSON string into a JsonNode.
 It then calls 'parseJsonNode(JsonNode jsonNode)' recursively to convert JsonNode into corresponding Java object. parseJsonNode method handles JSON objects (mapped to Map<String, Object>), JSON arrays (mapped to List<Object>), and primitive types (mapped to appropriate Java types).